cniblock/Cliffhanger/README.md

 - Input guesses are validated, if the player has already guessed the letter, they will be informed and asked to guess again.

-- Upon reach the end of the game.
-After either a win or loss.
+- Upon reaching the end of the game - after either a win or loss.
 The player will be asked if they want to play again.
 - If the player want to play again, the game will start again.
 - If the player doesn't want to play again the game will exit with a message, "Thanks for playing".

-### Furtue Feature
+### Furtue Features

 Allow the play to select the difficulty of the game.
 With this suggestion: